Horticulture Innovation −Creating the Future of "Food" and "Greenery"− #1

 However, harvesting cherry tomatoes is very time-consuming and labor-intensive.
 These small vegetables have to be harvested by hand and checked individually to ensure they are at the right stage of maturity.

 Moreover, the thinner the skin of the tomatoes, the more palatable they are.
 But these thin-skinned tomatoes are prone to splitting.
 Because split tomatoes cannot be shipped, they must be manually removed.
 Fruit splitting often occurs when the fruit surface gets wet or if harvesting is delayed.
-If splitting happens during the distribution process, there’s an increased chance of mold and bacteria, and other problems.
+If splitting happens during the distribution process, there’s an increased chance of mold and bacteria, as well as other problems.

 How can smart agriculture solve these challenges?